LoganEndreman/idiotic-gorilla-blind-Brain/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to The Idiot's Life Manual
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**The Manual**  is a library for idiots and geeks that creates life recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+It pulls data from the `Your Own Life Experience database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.

 Check out the :doc:`usage` section for further information, including